 Before you file your design application, there are a number of important things to be aware of.
-One of the first things you should consider and be clear about is what you want protection for.
+One of the first things you should consider and be sure about is what you want protection for.
 In most cases, it is because you want to have exclusive rights to what you have created and, as a result, have the opportunity to earn more money from it.

 Protection is not always necessary